Aidwise-Demo/Novartis-Backend/readme.md

-# Clinical Trials Extraction and Similarity Scoring System
+# Clinical Trials Semantic-Based Similarity Scoring System

 This repository implements a pipeline for processing clinical trial data, extracting relevant entities, tagging information, generating embeddings, and calculating similarity scores.
 The system is built using **FastAPI** and integrates various modules for database interaction, natural language processing, and similarity scoring.